huggingface/datasets/docs/source/processing.rst

 Selecting, sorting, shuffling, splitting rows
 --------------------------------------------------

-Several methods are provided to reorder rows and/or spit the dataset:
+Several methods are provided to reorder rows and/or split the dataset:

 - sorting the dataset according to a column (:func:`nlp.Dataset.sort`)
 - shuffling the dataset (:func:`nlp.Dataset.shuffle`)
 - filtering rows either according to a list of indices (:func:`nlp.Dataset.select`) or with a filter function returning true for the rows to keep (:func:`nlp.Dataset.filter`),
 - splitting the dataset in a (potentially shuffled) train and a test split (:func:`nlp.Dataset.train_test_split`),
-- splitting the dataset in a deterministic list of shards (:func:`nlp.Dataset.shard`).
+- splitting the dataset in a deterministic list of shards (:func:`nlp.Dataset.shard`),
+- concatenate datasets that have the same column types (:func:`nlp.concatenate_datasets`).

 These methods have quite simple signature and should be for the most part self-explanatory.